JanssenProject/jans/jans-cedarling/cedarling-krakend/README.md

         (principal["client_id"]) == "d7f71bea-c38d-4caf-a1ba-e43c74a11a62"
     };
     ```
 - A [KrakenD server installation](https://www.krakend.io/docs/overview/installing/).
-For development purposes, the binary install is recommended for debugging purposes.
+For development purposes, the binary install is recommended.
 For production setups, the Docker method is recommended.
 - The plugin `.so` file for your architecture.
 For Mac OS hosts, ARM64 is required.
 - A configuration file.
 Sample configuration is provided in [krakend.json](./krakend.json).